 All storm drains flow directly to our creeks.

-In Harrisburg it is illegal to dump anything down storm drains.
+It is illegal to dump anything down storm drains in Harrisburg.

 Why is there a drainage system?